theqrl-community/tipbot/_docs/install.md

 The script will generate 3 wallets, and store the bot in the database so it can receive tips.

 > Save the information that prints out, you will need it again
 > !
 DO NOT LOSE THE ENCRYPTION PASSPHRASE!!!
-THis is needed each time the server reboots...
+This is needed each time the server reboots...

+## Start the Tipbot

 Start the bot in a screen session